Cwejman/cwejman.dev/src/content/experiences/skf.md

 # intro

-Enhanced SKF's IoT platform’s app for integrations.
-Delivered features and tackled rising technical debt, instability, and bugs that hindered the backend-focused team's ability to effectively deliver on a substantial backlog of full-stack features.
+Frontend Developer at SKF’s IoT platform team.
+Enhanced the integration app by delivering new features while addressing deep technical debt, instability, and bugs — removing blockers that had limited the backend-focused team’s ability to ship full-stack functionality

 # efforts